saresend/deepvariant-challenge/readme.md

 ### Step 5.1: Get Container Identifier

-Please run the following command:
+Run the following command:

 ```
 docker ps
 ```

-This should provide a list of all your currently running containers.
+This provides a list of all currently running containers.
 Look for one tagged lahacks:0.1, and find the entry under name.
 Common ones are things like `mythical_tree`, etc.

 ### Step 5.2: Copy files from Container